 Whether using your laptop for school, work, or recreation, laptops are becoming an essential part of our daily lives.
 They are perfect for getting work done on the go, but recent studies suggest they can cause bodily harm.
 A laptop’s design is ideal for causing muscle strain, neck, shoulder, and hand injuries.
 Learn the signs and solutions for this rising cause of pain.

-“Sometimes we can get too comfortable when using laptops and we don’t realize the impact it has on our bodies,” says Steven J. Heithoff, D.O., F.A.O.A.O. at Orthopedic Associates of Port Huron.
+“Sometimes we can get too comfortable when using laptops and we don’t realize the impact it has on our bodies,” says Rajesh Makim, M.D., at Orthopedic Associates of Port Huron.
 “It’s important to be aware of the muscle strain they may cause.”